Kim Barrett: Selected publications

 She is the lead author for Ganong's Review of Medical Physiology (McGraw-Hill), currently in its 26th edition, and sole author of Gastrointestinal Physiology, also published by McGraw-Hill.
 Other highly-cited publications include:

 Awards

 She has received numerous honours for her research, teaching, mentoring and service activities.
 For example, she received the degree of Doctor of Medical Science, honoris causa, from Queen's University Belfast in 2004, and the Bodil Schmidt-Nielsen Distinguished Scientist and Mentor Award from the American Physiological Society in 2012.
 She was also the 2015 Bayliss-Starling Prize Lecturer of The Physiological Society.
 In 2021, she received the Distinguished Achievement Award in Basic Science from the American Gastroenterological Association.
+She was also recognized in 2022 as an Honorary Fellow of The Physiological Society.